 Marketing, Manufacturing, Packaging & Labeling, Advertising: China

 A brief overview of the situation regarding marketing, manufacturing, packaging & labeling and advertising within Chinese pharma.
 Prepared in association with Fangda Partners, one of China’s most prestigious and well-regarded law firms.
-This is an extract from The Pharma Legal Handbook: China, which can be purchased here for USD 99.
+This is an extract from The Pharma Legal Handbook: China, which can be purchased here for GBP 99.

 1. What is the authorization process for the marketing of new drugs, biologics, medical devices, over-the-counter medications, and other medicinal products?

 Please refer to Questions 3 & 6 of the Regulatory, Pricing and Reimbursement article regarding the authorization of drugs and medical products.

 2. What is the authorization process for the marketing of generic versions of these products?

 Please refer to Question 6 of the Regulatory, Pricing and Reimbursement article regarding the authorization of generic drugs.

 3. What are the typical fees for marketing approval?

 Please refer to Question 4 of the Regulatory, Pricing and Reimbursement article regarding the fees for marketing approval of different products.

 4. What is the period of authorization and the renewal process?